 Introduction

-A three-bet is when a player makes another raise after the first bet and then the second one - this is called ‘3-bet’ in poker lingo.
+A three-bet is when a player makes another raise after the first bet and then the second one is called a ‘3-bet’ in poker lingo.
 This guide covers all you need to know about 3 betting in Poker.

 Objective

-The main aim of a 3bet in poker is to establish superiority, take over betting, and get as much as possible from strong hands.
+A 3-bet in poker aims to establish superiority, take over betting, and get as much as possible from strong hands.

 When to make a 3 bet?